 c.
 And was heard because of His godly fear: Jesus asked that the cup be taken away from Him (Luke 22:42), yet the cup was not taken away.
 Nevertheless, His prayer was heard because His prayer was not to escape His Father’s will, but to accept it – and that prayer was definitely heard.

 i.
 Jesus did not pass from disobedience to obedience.
 He learned obedience by actually obeying.
 Jesus did not learn how to obey; He learned what is involved in obedience.
 Jesus learned the experience of obedience, and He part of that learning was enduring suffering.

-ii.
+iii.
 “Obedience is a trade to which a man must be apprenticed until he has learned it, for it is not to be known in any other way.
 Even our blessed Lord could not have fully learned obedience by the observation in others of such an obedience as he had personally to render, for there was no one from whom he could thus learn.”
 (Spurgeon)

 e.
 He learned obedience by things which He suffered: Suffering was used to teach Jesus.
 If suffering was good enough to teach the Son of God, we must never despise it as a tool of instruction in our life.